Sunset Institute Press

-The fourth objective of this material is to cultivate desire for leadership.
-I am totally convinced that one’s quality of life increases as one’s leadership skills increase.
-It is true not only for the leader, but maybe even more, for the followers.
+The fourth objective of this material is to cultivate a desire for leadership.
+I am convinced that one’s quality of life increases as one’s leadership skills increase.
+It is true not only for the leader but maybe even more, for the followers.
 There are not many things one can aspire to do of greater value than becoming a better leader.

 To aid the accomplishment of these four objectives, the book is divided into two major sections.
 The first is devoted to the understanding of the process of leadership, and the second is devoted to leadership principles.

 May God bless you as you endeavor to become a better leader.

 6. Knowledge and Preparation

 SECTION TWO - Principles of Leadership

 9. Team Spirit

 12. Perseverance and Problems